magento/devdocs/guides/v2.1/release-notes/tech_bull_216-imageresize.md

 #### Magento Enterprise Cloud Edition
+General ECE patches are provided for all Magento Enterprise Cloud Edition customers in a repository referenced in your `composer.json`.
+We apply patches automatically during the build phase when a patch is available.

-Magento ECE version 101.6.2 contains the fix for this image resize issue.
+`magento-cloud-configuration 101.6.2` contains the hot fix for this image resize issue.